DrDanielh/UiAbot/docs/src/perception.rst

     Then in RViz2:

+    - Set **Fixed Frame** to ``base_link`` in the Global Options
     - Add a **RobotModel** display by clicking "Add" → "By display type" → "RobotModel"
     - Set the **Description Topic** to ``/robot_description``
     - You should see the robot mesh with wheel joints that update based on encoder feedback

+    4. Note: The above commands only visualize encoder feedback.
+To actually drive the wheels and see them moving (as shown in the GIF above), follow the teleoperation instructions in the :ref:`motion_control` section.

 Inertial Measurement Unit (IMU)